Our garage packing tips are designed

 Pack small ceramic or pottery planters like any fragile item - individually wrapped

 with plenty of cushioning.
-If you plan to move any large or unusual planters, consult
+If you plan to move any large or unusual planters, consult your moving company.

 You'll need to re-pack items in boxes that are torn, falling apart or cannot be